nobodyme/dynamic-programming/README.md

 </br>The array stays the same since each case checking **if(2>10)** , **if(2>12)** or **if(2>32)** fails, and it's count variable remains unchanged.

-</br> Now let's add the next number, **22** and check for 10, 12, 32, similar to the previous one, for 10 and 12, count of 22 is incremented to 3 and with 32 it fails and remains as 3, and j is incremented to point 2.
+</br> Now I'm adding the next number, **22** and check for 10, 12, 32, similar to the previous one, for 10 and 12, count of 22 is incremented to 3 and with 32 it fails and remains as 3, and j is incremented to point 2.

 | array | 10  | 12  | 32  | 2 | 22 |
 |---    |---  |---  |---  |---| -- |